johannschopplich/unlazy/docs/integrations/nuxt.md

 ```

 ::: warning
-Disabling server-side rendering of the blurry placeholder image will result in a flash of the original image on the initial page load and kinda defeats the purpose of the SSR abilities from Nuxt.
+Disabling server-side rendering of the blurry placeholder image will result in a flash of the original image on the initial page load and largely defeats the purpose of the SSR abilities from Nuxt.
 :::

 ## `UnLazyImage` Component